Tesseract22/catlang/README.md

-# Catlang (temporary name)
+# Catlang
-A research language mainly to educate myself about compiler construction and optimization.
+A language mainly to educate myself about compiler construction and optimization.
+Catlang is statically typed, manual-memory-managed.
 Catlang's compiler is currently written in `Zig`, and aims to be self-hosted in the future.

-The compiler currrently is able to produce x86-64 asm.
+The compiler currrently is able to produce x86-64 GNU assembly.

 ## Basic Syntax
 ```rust